Content Marketing Strategy: No More Boring Books

 If the latest statistics from Content Marketing Institute and MarketingProfs can teach us anything, it’s to show us the difference between the most effective and least effective marketers in the year 2014.

 One of the stats with the largest difference in percentages is between those marketers who currently possess a content marketing strategy.
 65% of most effective marketers have a documented content strategy, while 11% of least effective marketers have a documented strategy.
-In other words, over half of those labeled “most effective” have a content strategy.
+In other words, over half of those labelled “most effective” have a content strategy.
 Or, 89% of least effective marketers do not have a content strategy.

 Content marketing is responsible for creating the story.
 The story connects consumers to your business.
 An author can write a book full of words, but if the story lacks a theme and contains to purpose, why and how would you read it?
 The story needs to be compelling, connecting, and real.
 It doesn’t need to be long or dramatic, but it does need to be told in a way that resonates with consumers in order to draw them in.